jmsaltzman/pi_setup/README.rst

   git config --global user.email email@example.com

-* Install Python 3.6.3 with this script:
+* Install Python 3.6 with this script:

 .. code-block:: bash

   py36_install.sh

-* PyCharm installation:
+* Install PyCharm:

 .. code-block:: bash

   pycharm_install.sh

 This is a good time to clone the system image!